Call us on 01688 400682

 Bunessan | South West Mull

-Bunessan has a couple of village shops, a charity shop, cafe, church and a hotel which serves food.
+Bunessan has a couple of village shops, a charity shop, church and a pub that serves food.
 There is also an historical centre which is a good resource for those wising to learn more of the history of this part of Mull.
-Slightly further afield (10 minutes by car) there is a crotfer's shop at Kintra which sells local produce and vegetables.

 The area around Bunessan has a strong crofting history and there are still outlying settlements which are served by the village amenities.
 There are excellent beaches just a short distance to the south of the village, and good walks including fossil beds at nearby Ardtun.